ejfox/website/content/reading/Broder-So Sad Today.md

 # Highlights

 Well-meaning people can save me from myself, but they cannot save me from being alive.
 Only my god can do that.
 Sometimes my god speaks through well-meaning people.
 Sometimes I am so lonely. — location: [357](kindle://book?action=open&asin=B011J4H1NO&location=357) ^ref-60693

 ---
+Well-meaning people can save me from myself, but they cannot save me from being alive.
+Only my god can do that.
+Sometimes my god speaks through well-meaning people.
+Sometimes I am so lonely. — location: [357](kindle://book?action=open&asin=B011J4H1NO&location=357) ^ref-60693

+---